-Israel Comes to Life at the 9th Annual Israeli Film Festival
+Israel comes to life at the 9th Annual Israeli Film Festival

-Richmond, Va.– 9th Annual Israeli Film Festival Jan.
-9−13, at the Weinstein JCC.
+RICHMOND, Va.-- The 9th Annual Israeli Film Festival Jan.
+9 − 13, at the Weinstein JCC.

 Every year, the Festival explores Israeli society by premiering Israeli features, documentaries, dramas and shorts, and through conversations with local professionals.
 The festival is a highlight of the Weinstein JCC’s Patron of the Arts series, and is open to the public.
 This year, four thought-provoking films are featured:

--The Essential Link: The Story of Wilfrid Israel, Thursday, January 10 at 7:00 p.m.
+The Essential Link: The Story of Wilfrid Israel, Thursday, January 10 at 7 p.m.
 (Talk back to follow film)

--The Cakemaker, Sunday, January 13 at 2:00 p.m. at the Byrd Theater (Talk back to follow film)
+The Cakemaker, Sunday, January 13 at 2 p.m. at the Byrd Theater (Talk back to follow film)

 Program admission is $10 per film or $35 for all four films with discounts for JCC members.
 (All films are shown at the Weinstein JCC unless otherwise noted.)